HomeGymAdvice.comUpdated April 2026

 ## The Classic: Iron Gym Original

-The design does require your door to have a suitable frame lip.
+The design does require your door to have a suitable frame lip — the hooks rest on the inside edge of the door frame.
 Most UK interior doorframes have this.
-If you have very shallow or unusual door trim, the tension-bar design (JX Fitness) is more reliable.
+If you have very shallow or unusual door trim (shallow plastic edges, rounded molding), the tension-bar design (JX Fitness) is more reliable.
+The hook design sits about 8-10cm above the door top, so verify ceiling height in your space.

 ---